kpocza/LoWe/docs/x.md

 1. You need to start three instances of Bash
    - The first one will run loweagent (cd to the out folder of loweagent)
    - The second one will run the X server
-   - The third one will run Window Maker the windowing system
+   - The third one will run Unity the windowing system

    The **first one** must **switch to root** via ```sudo su```.
 The reason is that X is a setuid root program so that the tracer should run as root, as well.
 2. You have to also start LoWeExposer